devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 23: Providing Favorites Globally [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-This is how listening to the Favorite class looks like.
+Now we can consume the Favorite class from any of the dependance of the ChangeNotifierProvider Widget.
+Let's look at the favorite button as an example.
 We use the _Consumer Widget_ to get access to the favorite list and everything below the Consumer Widget will be rebuild when the favorites list changes.

 ```dart
 ...